 Wendi McLendon-Covey

 A native of Long Beach, California, McLendon-Covey worked numerous jobs after graduating from high school before earning a degree from California State University, Long Beach, in 2000.
 After graduating, she became a member of The Groundlings, an improvisational comedy group in Los Angeles, and remained a member until 2009.
 McLendon-Covey began her acting career while still a member of the Groundlings, starring as Deputy Clementine Johnson in the improvisational series Reno 911!
-(2003–2008, 2020–present).
+(2003–2008, 2020–2022).
 She also had the lead role in the Lifetime short-lived comedy Lovespring International (2006), as well as minor roles in Bewitched (2005) and Over Her Dead Body (2008).
 McLendon-Covey had a recurring role on the CBS sitcom Rules of Engagement (2010–2013).

 After a breakout performance in the 2011 comedy film Bridesmaids, McLendon-Covey has appeared in a number of films, including What to Expect When You're Expecting (2012), The Single Moms Club (2014), Blended (2014), Think Like a Man Too (2014), Hello, My Name Is Doris (2015), Goosebumps 2: Haunted Halloween (2018), What Men Want (2019), Sylvie's Love (2020), Barb and Star Go to Vista Del Mar (2021), and Elemental (2023).
 In 2019, after years in comedy roles, McLendon-Covey played a leading role in the independent drama film Blush.
+Since 2024, she has starred as Joyce in the NBC mockumentary sitcom St. Denis Medical.

 Biography from the Wikipedia article Wendi McLendon-Covey.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.